collnwalkr/collinwalker.guru/README.md

 ### How did you build this?

-Well, friend, I'm glad you asked!
 My website lives on a [digitalocean](https://www.digitalocean.com/) droplet as a [NGINX](https://www.nginx.com/resources/wiki/) server.
 I used this [wonderful tutorial](https://www.digitalocean.com/community/tutorials/how-to-setup-fastcgi-caching-with-nginx-on-your-vps) to create a virtual front-facing server that caches all static files to make it lickety split fast.

 In terms of my developer workflow, I [Yeoman'ed](http://yeoman.io/) up a project using [this generator](https://github.com/sondr3/generator-jekyllized) that utilizes [Jekyll](https://jekyllrb.com/) (a static website builder) and [Gulp](http://gulpjs.com/) (an automation tool).